 Many solutions provided to publishers simply provide them with ad fraud reports after the whole process is complete.
 Sorry to break it to you, but at that point, it’s obviously too late.
 The only real solution is restricting ads from invalid traffic serving to prevent network ad bans and revenue losses.

-MonadPlug is highly strict in terms of Invalid Traffic, therefore, we have prepared a set of measures you should take into consideration if you fear you might be experiencing this:
+MonadPlug is highly strict in terms of ad fraud and Invalid Traffic.
+Therefore, we have prepared a set of measures you should take into consideration if you fear you might be experiencing this:

 Know your Users